conjurer-rich/fast-flow-flywheel/pages/index.md

 Most teams don’t need a big reorg.
 They need a way to spot what’s not working, decide what to adjust, and move forward together.

-The Fast Flow Flywheel gives you a practical loop for evolving how teams and services are structured—based on real signals, not guesswork.
+The Fast Flow Flywheel gives you a practical loop for evolving how teams and services are structured, based on real signals, not guesswork.

 > It’s not a framework.
 It’s a rhythm.
 A way to make progress visible, safe, and aligned.